kgurniak91/yall-mp/README.md

 ### ✂️ Fully Interactive Timeline
 *   **Visual Editing:** Your subtitles are not perfect?
 Not a problem!
 Adjust subtitle timings instantly by dragging clip edges on the timeline.
-*   **On-the-Fly Corrections:** Fix typos or rewrite subtitle text entirely, directly within the player without leaving the flow.
+*   **On-the-Fly Corrections:** Fix typos or rewrite subtitle text entirely, directly within the player, without leaving the flow.
 *   **Clip Management:** Split long sentences, merge broken lines or even add own subtitles.

 ### 📺 Professional Playback